verana-labs/verana.io-website/content/page/industry-use-cases/notaries.md

       - icon: "fa-solid fa-signature"
         text: "The notary drafts the power, signs it with the grantor, and keeps a physical copy."
       - icon: "fa-solid fa-envelope"
-        text: "Copies are delivered to both parties with no central database to reference."
+        text: "Copies are delivered to both parties, often with no central database to reference."
   revoking:
     title: "Revoking a Power of Attorney"
     bullets: